adgewalker/error-find/README.md

 Everything else is standard React code using useState and useEffect hooks.
 I made interfaces out of every domain object, and every set of component properties.

 * Note - I copied the data from the API into the app rather than fetching it directly from the browser due to the access control policy on the server

+## UI

+I'm using TailwindCSS with a few classes borrowed from [https://flowbite.com/](https://flowbite.com/), for example the Card component and the progress indicator beneath each activity.
+Given more time it would be nice to add animations to the question flow.